VisualComputing/nub/README.md

 | Rotate CAD   | ```rotateCAD(roll, pitch)```                      | ```mouseRotateCAD()```    |
 | Look around  | ```lookAround(deltaX, deltaY)```                  | ```mouseLookAround()```   |

 **n.a.** doesn't mean the mouse action isn't available, but that it can be implemented in several ways (see the code snippets below).
-The provided mouse actions got _non-ambiguously_ implemented by simply passing the *Processing* `pmouseX`, `pmouseY`,  `mouseX` and `mouseY` variables as parameters to their relative generic input device method counterparts, and hence their simpler signatures.
+The provided mouse actions got _non-ambiguously_ implemented by simply passing the *Processing* `pmouseX`, `pmouseY`,  `mouseX` and `mouseY` variables as parameters to their relative generic input device method counterparts (e.g., `mouseTranslateEye()` is the same as `translateEye(mouseX, mouseY, 0)`), and hence their simpler signatures.

 Mouse and keyboard examples: